gianlacasella/StaticsTrussSolver/README.md

 ```
 YourDisk:\and\your\path\python.exe
 ```
-***It is very important to not insert in the path folders which names are separated by space*** Then, you're ready to go.
+***It is very important to not insert in the path folders which names are separated by space.***
+Then, you're ready to go.

 Insert the truss nodes coordinates in the first entry box in the following format:
 ```
 [x1;y1],[x2;y2],...,[xn;yn]
 ```